rianadon/opensprinkler-card/README.md

 - The id of the Opensprinkler Enable switch ends with `opensprinkler_enabled`
 - The ids of program & station enabled switches end with `_enabled`

-## Card stations and duration control
+## Extra entities and duration control

 By default, the only way to control stations is to first click on the 3 dots in the top-right corner of the card.
-If you'd like to have a few stations controls always accessible from the dashboard, you can add them to the bottom of the card with the `card_statuses` option.
+If you'd like to have a few stations controls always accessible from the dashboard, you can add them to the bottom of the card with the `extra_entities` option.
+You can also add programs or even any entity type (`switch`es, `light`s, etc).

 <img alt="Screenshot" src="https://raw.githubusercontent.com/rianadon/opensprinkler-card/main/images/input-stations.png" width="455" height="196" />

 Stations also default to a runtime of 1 minute.
 To extend the length they run for, make an `input_number` entity then link it to the card via the `input_number` option.
-The slider or box input will appear in the popup, and if you are using the `card_statuses` option, in the card as well.
+The slider or box input will appear in the popup, and if you are using the `extra_entities` option, in the card as well.

 <table> <tr>
 <th> Entity configuration </th> <th> Home Assistant configuration.yaml </th>